 Distributed Communication#

 MLX supports distributed communication operations that allow the computational cost of training or inference to be shared across many physical machines.
-At the moment we support two different communication backends:
+At the moment we support several different communication backends introduced below.

 The list of all currently supported operations and their documentation can be seen in the API docs.